 The British Virgin Islands are composed of four main islands, and many more tiny ones.
 Anegada being one of the four main islands has made a unique name for itself.
-It is the second largest island, yet least inhabited.
+It is the second-largest island, yet least inhabited.
 Located in the Caribbean Sea, northeast of the rest of the British Virgin Islands.
-It’s unique in that it’s a flat piece of land, the highest point being 28 feet above sea level, and it’s the only British Virgin Island not being from volcanic origin.
+It’s unique for being a flat piece of land, the highest point being 28 feet above sea level, and it’s the only British Virgin Island not being from volcanic origin.
 Instead, Anegada was formed from coral and limestone.
 Sparse, but friendly locals dot the streets, waiting to welcome you to their home island.

 Cruise the island in style by renting a scooter from Amazing Rentals.
-You’ll be fully informed how to operate the scooter and given a helmet – just in case.
-From here you can access the entire island, which is approximately 15 square miles.
-Because Anegada is sparsely populated, you don’t have to worry too much about cars.
-I saw a few here and there but it was never an issue while on my scooter.
+Once you rent from Amazing Rentals, you’ll be given a lesson on how to operate the scooter and a helmet.
+Now you can access the entire 15 square mile island on your own.
+Also, because Anegada is sparsely populated, you don’t have to worry too much about cars.
+While there were a few around, scooters mostly dominated the roads.

 There’s no shortage of beaches on the British Virgin Islands, but Cow Wreck Beach on Anegada Island has to be one of the best.
-With a bar overlooking the beach, come for food, drinks, or shelter to wait out a storm.
-Their hurricane evacuation plan is: “Grab beer.
+Aside from the white sand and crystal clear blue waters, there is a popular bar overlooking the beach.
+You can swim, hang out, and grab food and drink as you waste your day away under the sun.
+Just beware, their hurricane evacuation plan is: “Grab a beer.
 Run like hell.”
-Plus, Cow Wreck Beach has some of the best fishing in the Caribbean.
-And often has four-legged furry visitors stopping by.

-Home to Horseshoe Reef, Anegada houses the largest barrier coral reef in the Caribbean and the fourth largest on earth.
-The reef does make it difficult to navigate into Anegada, which is why most sailing companies require an expert to be present.
+Anegada is home to Horseshoe Reef, the largest barrier coral reef in the Caribbean and the fourth largest on earth.
+Horseshoe Reef does make it difficult to navigate into Anegada, which is why most sailing companies require an expert to be present.